 Christmas Day at Ham Yard Hotel, Piccadilly Circus

-Start your meal at Ham Yard Hotel with a selection of canapés and a glass of champagne, followed by seasonal specials — heritage carrot terrine, peppered fillet of beef carpaccio, and roast duck.
+Start your meal at Ham Yard Hotel (built on the site of the "greatest Christmas dinner ever served") with a selection of appetisers and a glass of champagne, followed by seasonal special starters, mains and desserts — think pumpkin and ginger soup, venison wellington, baked lemon sole, and roasted halibut.
 Or, opt for the traditional turkey followed by Christmas pud.
-Alas, that gingerbread cheesecake isn't making a return this year, but console yourself with an eggnog creme brûlée instead.
-Good, wholesome, festive nosh, very close to Piccadilly Circus
+Alas, their famous gingerbread cheesecake isn't making a return this year, but console yourself with an eggnog creme brûlée instead.

 Christmas Day at Sea Containers Restaurant

 Sea Containers, by the Thames, serves a rather fancy menu on 25 December.
-Begin with a glass of champagne and butternut squash amuse bouche, followed by a starter (handpicked crab is one of the options), a main (traditional turkey, sirloin, halibut or gnocchi) and dessert.
-Tea, coffee and mince pies will follow, if you've still got room.
-Walk it all off on a stroll along the river.
+Begin with a caviar amuse bouche, followed by a starter (cured salmon is one of the options), a main (traditional turkey, beef sirloin, stonebass or mushroom & chestnut tart) and dessert (Christmas pudding/black forest fondant/bread and butter pudding).
+Walk it off on a stroll along the river.

 Christmas dinner at Nicholson's pubs